apache/spark/docs/configuration.md

 # Custom Hadoop/Hive Configuration

-If your Spark Application interacting with Hadoop, Hive, or both, there are probably Hadoop/Hive configuration files in Spark's ClassPath.
+If your Spark applications interacting with Hadoop, Hive, or both, there are probably Hadoop/Hive configuration files in Spark's class path.

-In most cases, you may have more than one applications running and rely on some different Hadoop/Hive client side configurations.
-You can copy and modify `hdfs-site.xml`, `core-site.xml`, `yarn-site.xml`, `hive-site.xml` in Spark's ClassPath for each application, but it is not very convenient and these files are best to be shared with common properties to avoid hard-coding certain configurations.
+Multiple running applications might require different Hadoop/Hive client side configurations.
+You can copy and modify `hdfs-site.xml`, `core-site.xml`, `yarn-site.xml`, `hive-site.xml` in
+Spark's class path for each application, but it is not very convenient and these files are best to be shared with common properties to avoid hard-coding certain configurations.

 The better choice is to use spark hadoop properties in the form of `spark.hadoop.*`.
 They can be considered as same as normal spark properties which can be set in `$SPARK_HOME/conf/spark-defalut.conf`

 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
-For instance.
-Spark allows you to simply create an empty conf and set spark/spark hadoop properties.
+For instance, Spark allows you to simply create an empty conf and set spark/spark hadoop properties.

 {% highlight scala %}
 val conf = new SparkConf().set("spark.hadoop.abc.def","xyz")